112batuhan/mapper-influences-backend-rs/README.md

 Then run `cargo test`

+Tests record the osu!
+API responses into files.
+These files are then added to the repository to allow CI to work without calling osu!
+API every time.
+So if you make changes to the tests, delete the files in `/tests/data` and run tests with osu!
+API requests.

 ## How to satisfy taplo (what even is it?)
 [Taplo](https://taplo.tamasfe.dev/) is a toml file toolkit.
 You can format and check formatting of toml files.
 It even has an LSP!